Music Video Production: 2026 Cost Guide

 AI tools are significantly reducing the cost of several production elements that used to require large crews or extensive post-production time.

 Background generation and environment extension mean a small studio shoot can place performers in environments that would previously have required location travel.
 AI-powered cleanup tools eliminate artifacts, correct lens distortion, and handle frame-by-frame corrections that once required frame-level manual work.
-Music video directors are using AI image and video generation to create visual sections of videos that would be prohibitively expensive with traditional production methods.
+Music video directors are using AI image and video generation to create visual sections that would be prohibitively expensive to shoot, a technique we break down in our image-to-video guide.

 This does not mean AI replaces creative direction or the human energy that makes music video compelling.
 It means the budget required to realize certain visual ambitions has dropped considerably.